-The public consultation will be held shortly (5 to starts within 10 days) after the application has been submitted and declared admissible and complete. (see Art.
+The public consultation starts within 10 days after the application has been declared admissible and complete (see Art.
 161 Omgevingsvergunningenbesluit).
 This is an early stage.
 The public participation is useful and can be fully taken into account.
 Moreover, the decision on the licence application must contain, where appropriate, a reference to the nature of the positions, comments and objections submitted during the public consultation into the construction in question, and the manner in which they were dealt with (art.
 48 Omgevingsvergunningenbesluit).